Child Custody Lawyer NYC

 Make sure your parental rights are protected by contacting an experienced divorce and family lawyer in NYC.
 Paul Rudder, Esq. has a unique advantage in negotiating custody disputes as he also is often appointed by courts or other attorneys as an Attorney (Guardian) for children in high conflict divorces.
 Being a court appointed attorney for child custody in NYC gives him unique perspective and skills to negotiate for his clients and the best interests of their children.
 He will investigate and review the case facts and confidently defend your rights in court.

 Paul Rudder, Esq. is an experienced child law attorney in New York who will protect your rights and uphold the law.
 Family law can be extremely complicated.

-If you need a lawyer for child custody in NYC, please call Paul Rudder, Esq. at (212) 826-9900 to schedule a consultation.
+If you need a child custody lawyer in NYC, please call Paul Rudder, Esq. at (212) 826-9900 to schedule a consultation.
 Mr. Rudder serves clients throughout New York City with an office conveniently located in Midtown Manhattan – 950 3rd Ave 11th Floor, New York, NY 10022.